matusm/At.Matus.MetaData.Abstractions/README.md

 ## Key concepts

-- `Records` — an array of dictionaries where each element represents a logical metadata record.
+- `Records` â€” an array of dictionaries where each element represents a logical metadata record.
-- `RecordCount` — the number of records stored.
+- `RecordCount` â€” the number of records stored.
-- `AddRecord(string key, string value)` — add a key/value pair; concrete implementations decide how records are created and how duplicate keys are handled.
+- `AddRecord(string key, string value)` â€” add a key/value pair; concrete implementations decide how records are created and how duplicate keys are handled.

 ## Why this package